kjendrzyca/krzysztof.io/content/notes/steal-like-an-artist/index.md

 > "you have to dress for the job you want, not the job you have, and you have to start doing the work you want to be doing."

-Austin Kleon nazywa to popularnym "Fake it, till you make it.", ale tak naprawdę chodzi mu o **"Make it, don't take it"**.
+Austin Kleon nazywa to popularnym "Fake it, till you make it.", ale tak naprawdę chodzi mu o **"Make it, don't fake it"**.

 Znacznie lepiej opisuje to Ryan Holiday w [Ego is The Enemy](https://www.goodreads.com/book/show/27036528-ego-is-the-enemy):